Hortonville High School: History

-1974 Teachers' strike
+1974 teachers' strike

-During the 1974 school year, teachers belonging to the Hortonville Education Association, a teachers union, went on strike following months of unsuccessful contract negotiations with the school board.
-At this time, strikes by teachers were illegal under state law.
-The strike received national attention as the 84 striking teachers were replaced by strikebreakers and classes resumed, a move that was unprecedented at the time.
-Thousands of union activists convened on Hortonville to join the picket lines, which led to political unrest within the community.
-The case ultimately went to the United States Supreme Court.
-The union claimed that the disciplinary hearings held by the Hortonville Board of Education were prejudiced because of the board's role as the bargaining unit for the district.
+During the 1974 school year, teachers belonging to the Hortonville Education Association, a teachers' union, went on strike after months of contract negotiations with the school board.
+At the time, strikes by teachers were against state law.
+The strike received national attention as the 84 striking teachers were replaced by strikebreakers and classes resumed, an unprecedented move.
+Thousands of union activists convened in Hortonville to join the picket lines, which led to political unrest in the community.
+The case ultimately went to the Supreme Court of the United States.
+The union claimed that the Hortonville Board of Education'a disciplinary hearings were prejudiced because of the board's role as the bargaining unit for the district.
 In a 6–3 decision authored by Chief Justice Warren E. Burger, the court found the board had the power to discipline the teachers.

 Academics

 A minimum of 24 credits are required for graduation, as well as 36 hours of community service.
-Courses are offered in: art, business, computers, and marketing, English, family and consumer science, health, mathematics, music, personal finance, physical education, science, social science, manufacturing engineering and technology, world languages, and yearbook production.
+Courses are offered in art, business, computers, marketing, English, family and consumer science, health, mathematics, music, personal finance, physical education, science, social science, manufacturing engineering and technology, world languages, and yearbook production.

 Seniors who want to develop job skills in an area related to post-high school career goals can enroll in School Supervised Work Experience.

-Advanced Placement classes include: biology, calculus, chemistry, computer science, English literature and composition, environmental science, human geography, psychology, physics, Spanish, studio art, U.S. governmental and politics, U.S. history, and world history.
+Advanced Placement classes include biology, calculus, chemistry, computer science, English literature and composition, environmental science, human geography, psychology, physics, Spanish, studio art, U.S. governmental and politics, U.S. history, and world history.

-Distance learning through the K-12 Schools/College Alliance for Distance Education (KSCADE) allows students to take courses during the school day from other locations via a video network.
+Distance learning through the K-12 Schools/College Alliance for Distance Education (KSCADE) allows students to take courses during the school day from other locations by video network.

 Hortonville High School students can take classes taught at the high school through Fox Valley Technical College and receive both high school and technical college credit.

-The Youth Options program enables students to leave the high school campus to take courses during their junior and senior years at either a university or a technical college.
+The Youth Options program enables students to leave campus to take courses during their junior and senior years at either a university or a technical college.